AJamesPhillips/anot8/README.md

 anot8.org/r/1772.1/2?h=1

-It knows that 1772 naming authority: AJP
+It knows that 1772 naming authority: CCI
-"AJP" knows .1 refers to the vault named "vault_template" Asks "AJP" what item 2 refers to, AJP responds and says get: "https://raw.githubusercontent.com/AJamesPhillips/Annotator/example_pdfs/visible_directory/example_2.pdf"
+"CCI" knows .1 refers to the vault named "vault_template" Asks "CCI" what item 2 refers to, CCI responds and says get: "https://raw.githubusercontent.com/CenterOfCI/Annotator/example_pdfs/visible_directory/example_2.pdf"

 So the render_pdf.html code loads that file.
 It also loads that file + ".annotations" and highlights the annotation with id == 1